 For optimal contagion modelling, we believe agent based is the way forward.
 We have created an agent-based model of COVID-19 that demonstrates the risk of infection and transmission across the UK.
 Over the course of three days, we’ve designed the initial agent-based model involving 100,000 agents (people) but could be scaled to mimic the entire population if required.

 Currently, we don’t know the R0 number for COVID-19, and in the context of complex, large-scale simulations, small errors become dramatically magnified.
 If one part of the framework is misjudged or data is input incorrectly, the repercussions can be significant – especially if decisions are made based upon the inaccurate output.
 Indeed, as it stands data sources for such an agent-based model are diverse and create a complex picture, including virus genomes, crowdsourced data and social data.

 One way around this is to create models which don’t rely on these inputs.
-The Aether Engine simulation focusses on movement patterns to try and isolate specific scenarios.
+The Hadean Simulate simulation focusses on movement patterns to try and isolate specific scenarios.
 Focussing on two different hubs – Liverpool and London – the simulation shows how the pathogen might spread from different locations along the UK road network.